Behind the videos

 George had 3 costume changes showing off the official BOY LONDON baseball hat.
 The director brought in over 100+ extras to battle it out creating robbery with some fighting in the streets.
-This music video starts out with a deserted abandoned factory.
-There are television sets and broken video monitors and computer screens are all over the place laying all around a huge trash ruble.
+This music video starts with a deserted abandoned factory.
+There are television sets and broken video monitors and computer screens are all over the place laying all-around a huge trash ruble.
 Next, we see slowly a video screen appearing from out of the trash ruble and George is singing.
-There is a large building behind him showing a huge distressed cloth that soon falls down revealing the riot people who are there to put this all to an end.
+There is a large building behind him showing a huge distressed cloth that soon falls revealing the riot people who are there to put this all to an end.
 The extras are standing there chanting “Sold”, "Did you hear it"?
 "I’m Sold".

 Next, we see Boy George who is dressed up wearing a long overcoat with a Red Baseball hat walking through the abandoned city.
 There are hundreds of people running around fighting and destroying everything in sight.

 We next move to the scene where George is hiding out underground in an abandoned factory he's looking at the TV set viewing of riots on the screen about P.W Botha.

 The music video did feature some exciting ending scenes for George.
 It was almost like a Michael Jackson music video.
 The end of the video is where we see Boy George marching down a street with 100 extras behind him all dressed up in business work outfits chanting “Sold", "Did you hear it"?, "I’m Sold?”
 They are raising their fist in the air moving them up and down with all kinds of explosions blowing up behind them and fire is everywhere.